devops-on-github/short-workshop/2-Planning-and-Tracking/2.1-GitHub-Issues/exercise-1.md

 ![The result of exercise 1](../../images/new-issue.png)

-## Create 3 more issues for the following, including any useful details:
+## Create 3 more issues for the following pieces of work, including any useful details:
-1. Update meta description for social media cards (currently the meta description reads "Some of the best haikus you'll ever read about our rescue dog June")
+1. Randomize the haiku order
-2. Add a new Haiku about this workshop (we can use the https://www.poem-generator.org.uk/ site to do the work for us!)
+2. Update meta description for social media cards (currently the meta description reads "Some of the best haikus you'll ever read about our rescue dog June")
-3. Update the README to describe this project
+3. Add a new Haiku about this workshop

 ## Resources:
 - [GitHub-flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)